curtisseizert/CUDASieve/README.md

 <tr><td>GTX 1080</td><td>0.069 ms</td><td>6.03 ms</td><td>0.121 s</td></tr>
 </table>

-The output for each of these ranges has been verified against that of primesieve both in count and (for the ranges covering less than a span of 2<sup>32</sup>) in the actual primes generated.
 Additionally, this code contains a way of generating a list of sieving primes, in order, on the device that is much faster than the bottleneck of ordering them on the host.
   Generating the list of 189 961 800 primes from 38 to 4e9 takes just 89 ms.  This is about 8.3 GB of primes/second.
 Primes
   are also prepared to be printed in the same way.
 For example, the kernel time for preparing an array of all the (25 818 737) primes from 2<sup>60</sup> to 2<sup>60</sup>+2<sup>30</sup> and getting this array to the host is 157 ms with the GTX 1080.